PrincetonUniversity/FastTemplatePeriodogram/README.rst

 (Hoffman *et al.* 2017, *in prep*), but the important part is you can reduce the non-linearity of the problem to the following:

-- Finding the zeros of an order ``6H-1`` complex polynomial at each trial frequency
+- Finding the zeros of an order ``6H-1`` complex polynomial at each trial frequency.
 	- This is done via the ``numpy.polynomial`` library, which performs singular-value decomposition on the polynomial "companion matrix", and scales as ``O(H^3)``.
 - Computing the coefficients of these polynomials for all trial frequencies simultaneously by leveraging the non-equispaced fast Fourier transform, a process that scales as ``O(HN_f log(HN_f))``.